 The Fund holds financial instruments measured at fair value, which are investments in ASX listed securities.
+For details about the fair valuation using level 1 input, refer to note 6.

-The fair value measurement for ASX listed securities is considered a level 1 fair value measurement under AASB 13 Fair Value Measurements: Disclosures as it is based on quoted prices (unadjusted) in active markets for identical assets or liabilities.
+The fair value measurement for ASX listed securities is considered a level 1 fair value measurement under fair value hierarchy as it is based on quoted prices (unadjusted) in active markets for identical assets or liabilities.